vtalpaert/phone-imu/README.md

     ![interval errors](docs/error_client_interval.png)

     You can use the second function from the current `draw.py`.
 It will take care of the mean and std by itself.
 I used 500 measures for each interval in `[100, 50, 20, 15, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0]`.
 For me, 20 milliseconds seems the most stable settings.
+Tip: you need the same exact number of measures at each index (500 values for each interval) for the draw function to work.

 Control space !